 - Materials that are heat sensitive cannot be used in digital printing processes.

 Every company will have different label printing requirements and challenges.
 Digital printing is faster and more cost-effective than flexography.
-Flexography provides images with rich colors and amazing detail, but is an expensive and time consuming task.
+Flexography provides images with rich colors and amazing detail but is an expensive and time-consuming task.
 Hence, customers can look at digital printing for its speed and versatility.
-However, they should contact a reputed label manufacturers to find the best technology for their label making requirement.
+However, they should contact reputed label manufacturers to find the best technology for their label making requirement.